jerpint/RAGTheDocs/README.md

 3) Set your environment variables:
 * `OPENAI_API_KEY`: Needed for the app to work, e.g. `sk-...`
 * `READTHEDOCS_URL`: The url of the website you are interested in scraping
-* `READTHEDOCS_VERSION`: This is important only if there exist multiple versions of the docs (e.g. "en/v0.2.7" or "en/latest").
-If left empty, it will scrape all available versions.
+* `READTHEDOCS_VERSION`: This is important **only** if there exist multiple versions of the docs (e.g. "en/v0.2.7" or "en/latest").
+If left empty, it will scrape all available versions (there can be many for open-source projects!).

 **WARNING** This library is experimental and automatically calls OpenAI APIs for you.
 Use at your own risk! ⚠️